 Over the years, especially since the early 2000s, there have been a few controversies surrounding Korean military service.
-Usually, these controversies and scandals have been directed towards Korean celebrities.
+Usually, these controversies and scandals have been directed toward Korean celebrities.

-While they are not exempted from active duty altogether, there used to be a specific, easier, military branch in which they could perform their service.
+While they are not exempted from active duty altogether, there used to be a specific, easier military branch in which they could perform military service.
 However, as issues continued with celebrities even in this branch, as well as outrage from the general population who did not agree with celebrities getting preferential treatment, this branch has since been dissolved.

-However, this has just lead to controversies of exemptions for athletes from performing active duty.
+There are also controversies about exemptions for athletes from performing active duty.
 Some are outraged that athletes will get an exemption but actors and singers won’t, while others are pushing towards abandoning the idea of exemption altogether.
-Meaning that all celebrities and athletes would complete their active military service just like all other Korean men.
+Meaning that all celebrities and athletes would complete their active military services just like all other Korean men.

-The debate of mandatory military service will also likely continue for the foreseeable future.
-Perhaps until there is some kind of change in how it’s implemented, or until relations between the two Koreas changes.
+The debate on mandatory military service will also likely continue for the foreseeable future.
+There are also factors driving the push for voluntary military service.
+Perhaps until there is some kind of change in how it’s implemented or until relations between the two Koreas change.